dkimhw/launch_school/js_109/resources.md

 4. Refine the Notes
    1. Really synthesize the different concepts into a succinct description of the different topics listed there
    2. Add to the weak areas where my notes are not strong enough
+5. Go through each lesson and read through areas where I am not familar or I need to add
-5. Review the quizzes
+6. Review the quizzes
-6. Review the exercises in JS101
+7. Review the exercises in JS101
-7. Take ten+ code
+8. Take ten+ code
    1. Explain in precise language what it is doing
    2. This is to get practice in using precise language
-8. CodeWars
-9. Flashcards
+9. CodeWars
-10. Rinse & Repeat
+10. Flashcards
+11. Review the notes
+12. Practice precise language